chanchalalam/gitpractice/README.md

 step2: git commit -m "Update README with progress"

-step3: git push origin main
+step3: git push origin master

 ## Create a New Branch for a New Task
  Contribution Guidelines